 It might seem like a no-brainer that encouraging collaborative project management among stakeholders and team members on essentially any undertaking is crucial to success.

-Further, there continue to be antiquated systems that rely on minimal collaboration internally between tiers in the hierarchy and with affiliates until the end of the project.
+Further, there continue to be antiquated systems that rely on minimal collaboration internally between tiers in the hierarchy and with affiliates until the end of each project.
 These types of management tend to perpetuate the creation of waste and the leaking of resources that could potentially be put to much better use.

 Although there are a number of interlinked factors contributing to this disappointing data, the report identifies one of the significant problems when it posits that 33% of projects fail because of a lack of involvement from the entire project team.

 Persistent dedication to these five tenets of interactive creation has had a hand (and foot!) in all of the really innovative undertakings in the human history of work.
-As Henry Ford says – “Coming together is a beginning, keeping together is progress; working together is success.”
+As Henry Ford says – “Coming together is a beginning, keeping together is progress; working together is a success.”

 It is this concept of truly working together that collaboration serves to raise up.

 On the other hand, the lack of visibility and interactive creation has been a key player in the meltdown of some amazing projects, even entire economies.
 Massive processes such as the United States economy itself, refer to the global tension prevalent in the financial world in 2008-2009 to the lack of visibility on the market situation and of statistics on short-term movements, says the World Trade Organization report of ‘lessons learned’ published 2013 by Marc Auboin and Martina Engemann.

 Interactive creation is something intrinsically linked to every part of the creative process.
-It has to be sewn together with each approach to stakeholders and collaborators, as well as integrated into the general mindset of the project team.
+It has to be fastened together with each approach to stakeholders and collaborators, as well as integrated into the general mindset of the project team.

-Maintaining VISIBILITY within the organization on all levels.
+Maintaining VISIBILITY within the Organization on all Levels

 Creating an environment of transparency within the project team eliminates the barriers of communication between the various tiers of the project hierarchy and encourages input, as well as involvement from all members of the team.

 Collaborative project management makes use of localized control sub-systems as much as it can.
 Creating a manageable work breakdown structure promotes interactive creation by assigning responsibilities to various members of the team but still tying all task sub-systems back to the overall team plan.
 This encourages defined accountability, a common understanding of the full project goals as well as the individual’s adopting of his or her particular role in its execution.

-Collecting feedback from all levels of the organization is essential to successfully creating anything as a team.
+Collecting feedback from all levels of the organization is essential to successfully create anything as a team.
 If we assume the central database you already have in place has done the job of giving every team member access to the complete information related to a given project.

 Choosing the way we communicate with our collaborators depends on what the situation demands and we should be ready to make optimal use of various media consistently to allow collaboration to become part of the mindset of the entire organization.

-Being disciplined in the way you approach your team meetings and keeping them as quick as possible means saving time to take advantage of in other scenarios.
-This approach can help shift attention to the important things and clear up any details before they become problematic.
+Being disciplined in the way you approach your team meetings and keeping them as quickly as possible means saving time to take advantage of in other scenarios.
+This approach can help shift attention to important things and clear up any details before they become problematic.
 The epitome of the lean and agile mindset!

 Maintaining the interactive mindset, approaching collaboration in a disciplined manner, creating an environment of accountability and visibility and redefining your goals and process using feedback loops will help you make decisions together.